 What is an HSA?
 What are the pros and cons of HSAs vs. FSAs?
-Read our complete guide to HSAs in 2017 for a full picture of your best options.
+Read our complete guide to HSAs for a full picture of your best options.

 A health savings account (HSA) is a tax-advantaged medical savings account for U.S. taxpayers who are enrolled in high-deductible health plans (HDHPs).
 Employers may make contributions to their employees’ HSAs, and the funds that an individual or business contributes to a given account aren’t subject to federal income tax.
 Also, funds that aren’t spent roll over and accumulate year-to-year.

 What can I purchase with my HSA funds?

 People may use funds from their HSAs to purchase eligible medical expenses (prescription costs, deductibles, copayments, and coinsurance) without paying taxes on those purchases, according to Section 213(d) of the Internal Revenue Service Tax Code.
 If an individual wants to use HSA funds for over-the-counter medications, he or she will need to obtain a doctor’s prescription for the item(s).

 Looking to the IRS, medical expenses include: